 If there is more than one start date for a course, you'll need to select your preferred start date.
 You can apply for the same course with multiple start dates; however, each start date is a new preference.

-Your preferences can include any combination of Commonwealth-supported places courses, domestic fee-paying couress and ADFA-sponsored courses.
+Your preferences can include any combination of course types (eg Commonwealth-supported place courses, domestic fee-paying courses and ADFA-sponsored courses).
+Commonwealth-supported place courses typically cost you less than the equivalent domestic fee-paying courses.
 Read about the different types of courses.

 Institutions consider your course preferences according to the order in which you list them.
 If you're eligible and competitive enough for the first preference you've listed, you'll be made an offer to that course and the rest of your preferences won't be considered.